kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 * First, it asks students to summarize information and create a compelling visual narrative that will inform or persuade an audience.
 * Second, it asks students to demonstrate an awareness of and ability to use basic principles of visual design.
-* Third, it asks students to
-* Fourth, it asks students to generate and distill substantive research on a topic.
+* Third, it asks students to synthesize multiple texts and distill an argument about what connects them.

 <h3>Technology/Logistics</h3>